Improving Sustainability in Agriculture with eqo.x

 - improving nutrient use efficiency (NUE) by up to 80% thanks to the temperature-controlled nutrient release

 - reducing the environmental impact by reducing nutrient losses by up to 50%

-- delivering higher or similar yields with lower fertiliser application rates
+- delivering higher or similar yields with lower fertilizer application rates

-- reducing the number of fertiliser applications required, thanks to the coating managing the timing of delivery, rather than having to rely on multiple passes through the field, reducing time and fuel consumption
+- reducing the number of fertilizer applications required, thanks to the coating managing the timing of delivery, rather than having to rely on multiple passes through the field, reducing time and fuel consumption

 - providing consistent, predictable nutrient delivery throughout the growing season

 So, with these benefits, it is clear that CRFs are an excellent mechanism for growers to improve sustainability.
 But the eqo.x coating technology has one more trick to play.
 The coating quickly biodegrades, leaving no residues in the soil.

 ICL’s eqo.x coating is an excellent tool for farmers looking to improve their sustainability.
 Amongst the goals set by the European Farm to Fork Strategy and the EU Soil Strategy for 2030 are a reduction in nutrient losses by a minimum of 50% by 2030 and the implementation of biodegradability requirements for CRF coatings.
 Our eqo.x controlled release fertilizers deliver improved nutrient use efficiency to reduce nutrient losses and improve yield and quality, and they quickly and fully biodegrade once the nutrients are released, leaving no residues in the soil.